 The time it takes to become proficient varies with each individual depending on the effort they put forth.
-We have found that students are very often amazed by their own ability and accomplishment in as little as three to six months.
+We have found that students are very often amazed by their own ability and accomplishment in as little as one year.
 This training will give you the confidence that comes with knowing you can defend yourself in most situations.
 Your real goal, however, should be to attain the rank of Black Belt.
-This level of proficiency typically takes about three to four years, though for some, it can be attained sooner.
-This too, though, will vary depending on your level of effort and commitment.
+This level of proficiency typically takes about four years.

 Yes.
-With LifeTrek being a new studio, you can be sure of that!
 Our staff has worked with many beginners over the years, and you can rest assured you will be in a supportive environment to help you become the best martial artist you can be.

 It is recommended that you participate in all classes offered, plus a little extra practice time on your own between classes, in order to maintain a certain level of understanding.
 This allows time to work on material between classes and become proficient before new concepts are introduced.